-If you are prescribed raw herbs (the kind you cook at home), check out my guide on How to Take Raw Chinese Herbs for extra tips.
+If you are prescribed raw herbs (the kind you cook at home), check out my guide on How to Cook Raw Chinese Herbs for extra tips.

 Patent Pills: